Struggling to complete a Social Security Disability benefits claim?

-Our Social Security Disability lawyers in Lake Charles have been helping injured clients seek the compensation and benefits they need for more than 20 years.
+Our Lake Charles Social Security Disability lawyers have been helping injured clients seek the compensation and benefits they need for more than 20 years.
 The case review we offer is completely free and carries no obligation to hire our services.
 If we take your case, you pay no upfront costs or fees throughout the legal process.
 We only get paid if you receive benefits.

 Partner John Jefcoat is a member of the National Trial Lawyers Association Top 100.

 Experienced.
 Licensed.
 Local.
 Lawyers.
 Call: (337) 984-8020 today.